 Ms. Bauman believes in breaking down the technical and complicated employee benefit rules into understandable terms for her clients.
 She also understands the importance of identifying the most critical issues for employers to consider and giving them a clear understanding of the advantages and disadvantages of their key options.
 To accomplish this, Ms. Bauman drafts legal documents in plain English and the documents are sent to the client with an extensive cover letter that is intended to be a roadmap in reading and understanding the document.

-Ms. Bauman is the chair of Miller Johnson’s Employee Benefits Practice Group.
+Ms. Bauman is the former chair of Miller Johnson’s Employee Benefits Practice Group.
 This group recognizes the challenge for employers to stay current on new employee benefit developments.
 To assist the firm’s clients, Ms. Bauman, along with the other members of the firm’s Employee Benefits Practice Group, notify clients of key new legal developments in periodic Client Alert e-mails.
 Clients appreciate this proactive approach in keeping them informed of legal changes.
 The Employee Benefits Practice Group also conducts workshops and seminars regarding timely issues.